GreenDomeDeveloper/Fall25JavaPerson/README.md

 System.out.println(one); // Outputs: Person { Name: Tom Age: 42 }
 two.haveBirthday();
 System.out.println(two.getAge()); // Outputs: 51

+// Get total number of Person objects created System.out.println("Total persons created: " + Person.getNumPersons()); // Outputs: 3
 ```

 The class includes input validation for age and demonstrates encapsulation by keeping fields private and exposing public methods for interaction.
+It also maintains a static counter to track the total number of Person objects created across the application.